medialize/ally.js/docs/questions.md

 There are a couple of questions we have been asked over and over again…

-## My website does not contain interactive JavaScript, do I still need ally.js?
+## Do I need ally.js for static websites?

 Probably not.
 If you don't have any interactive widgets on your site, chances are ally.js is not going to do you much good.
 Except for maybe help [get around some non-JavaScript accessibility issues across browsers](api/README.md#Countering-browser-bugs).